What Is EPLI Insurance & Do You Need It?

 Additional Types of Liability Insurance

-There are many different types of liability insurance options for your company.
-Each policy is designed to cover a specific area of need for your business.
+There are many different types of liability insurance options for your small business.
+Each policy is designed to cover a specific area of need and claims that could arise.
 Here are the main liability insurance policies available:

 |Insurance Type||What It Does||Who It's For|